-There are a lot of things that I use that keep this blog running smoothly.
+There are a lot of things that I use to keep this blog running smoothly.
 This includes hosting, emails and other resources or tools in my Toolbox.
-I’ve categorized them below.
+I’ve categorized them below including information on how to earn money through affiliate sales.
 I’ll continue to update this page as I learn more.

 Next, you’ll need to pick a host.
 There are plenty of hosts out there and I’ve found that many of them are all owned by the same company, EIG.
 I did a little research and based on my blog size, I moved to Just Host.
-If you use the link below, while it says $5.95, there are usually sales going on like an off for $3.95.
+If you use my link below you can host your blog for only $3.95 per month.

 Picking a theme is also important, it’s the format or layout of your blog.
 For those just starting out, you can grab any of the free themes that are available.
-I highly recommend any WordPress theme (such as 2010, 2012, etc.) as you know they will be kept up to date.
+I highly recommend any WordPress theme (such as 2021 or 2022) as you know they will be kept up to date.
 Staying up to date is important, you’ll not only get the latest and greatest plugins (kind of like apps for your blog) but the latest and greatest security.

 No matter what theme you decide upon, be sure it’s a Responsive theme.
 Responsive means that your theme adapts to the different browser sizes out there.
-You want to make sure that your blog looks good across the spectrum from desktops and lapttops, to tablets and mobile phones.
-If not, some people won’t even look at your blog if they can’t easily read it on their mobile phone.
+You want to make sure that your blog looks good across the spectrum from desktops and laptops, to tablets, and mobile phones.
+If not, some people won’t even look at your blog if they can’t easily read it on their mobile phones.

 Make Me Pretty Please